Home

 South African Unit Study

 This interactive, hands on South African unit study is based on the story Fly, Eagle, Fly!
 An African Tale by Christopher Gregorowski.
-Proceeds will be used to care for South African orphans with HIV and AIDS.
+Proceeds will be used to care for babies awaiting adoption at Hagar’s Choice, a homeschool family-run foster home.

 Fly, Eagle, Fly!